yutsuc/fsnd-recipe-organizer/backend/README.md

 7. Test your endpoints with [Postman](https://getpostman.com)
     - Register 2 users - assign the User role to one and Admin role to the other
     - Sign into each account and make note of the JWT (can be found on frontend `/profile`)
-    - Import the postman collection `./backend/postman_test_collection.json`
+    - Import the postman collection `./backend/recipe-organizer-api.postman_collection.json`
+    - Change the host url in collection variable to `http://127.0.0.1:5000`
-    - Right-clicking the collection folder for user and admin, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
+    - Right-clicking the collection folder for user and admin, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs)
-    - Run the collection and correct any errors.
+    - Run the collection and correct any errors

 ## API Reference
 ### Error Handling